Confirm-Solutions/SAEBench/README.md

 ## Using New Models / Adjusting VRAM Usage

 SAE Bench primarily supports Pythia and Gemma models out of the box.
-If you want to use a different model, you’ll need to make a couple of minor changes:
+If you want to use a different model, you'll need to make a couple of minor changes:

 1. **Set Batch Size and `dtype`**
    Update the batch size and `dtype` for your model in [`activation_collection.py`](https://github.com/adamkarvonen/SAEBench/blob/main/sae_bench/sae_bench_utils/activation_collection.py#L14-L30).
    All evaluations use a roughly constant batch size, scaled appropriately using these constants.
 The defaults are tuned for running Gemma-2-2B on a 24GB GPU.
 If you're using a GPU with more VRAM, consider increasing the batch size to improve utilization.
 Note: We recommend that you ensure the batch size is constant for all SAEs you are evaluating, as some evaluations have steps that may get slightly different results with a varying batch size - for example, such as when training a binary mask.

 2. **(RAVEL Only) Add Submodule String**
    If you're running the RAVEL evaluation, you'll also need to [add the submodule string](https://github.com/adamkarvonen/SAEBench/blob/main/sae_bench/sae_bench_utils/activation_collection.py#L33-L39) for your model.
-There’s an example of how to do this in the docstring.
+There's an example of how to do this in the docstring.

 ## Configuration Settings